‘Wonder Woman’: Joss Whedon’s Legendary Script Has Surfaced After 11 Years

 — Diana || WW (@AmazonianKnight) March 30, 2016

-Comicbook reports that Warner Bros. decided to go ahead with the Wonder Woman concept, and they commissioned Joss Whedon as the screenwriter.
+Comic Book reports that Warner Bros. decided to go ahead with the Wonder Woman concept, and they commissioned Joss Whedon as the screenwriter.
 At the time, Whedon was best known for his work on the cult classic sci-fi show Firefly, but he has since become known as one of the superhero movie genre’s premier writers by penning projects like Agents of S.H.I.E.L.D. and both Avengers movies.

 Writing Wonder Woman was a labor of love for Whedon, so it was a shame when, before production even started, Warner Bros. elected to drop the project.
 Though filming had not begun, however, Whedon had finished a first draft of his Wonder Woman script.